undergrad-partner-school

 Career Counselling

 There is campus employer recruitment for all the students.
-This school offers alumni networking opportunities, which could be excellent for your future career.
+This school offers alumni networking opportunities, which could be a great asset for your future career.

 FAQ